xankmoney/governance/xank-constitution.md

-## Article III. 탄압 Oppression Clause
+## Article.
+III. 탄압 Oppression Clause

 One human being shall not oppress another human being.
 No matter what relationship we are in with someone else, we shall treat each other with dignity and respect.
 We shall follow the golden rule and treat each other how we want to be treated.